emiliempark/react-native-splash-screen/README.md

 ```
 Now you need to upload an image that will be rendered in the launch_screen.xml.
 That image will be uploaded in the drawable folder.
 The directory path is : `./android/app/src/main/res/drawable-{resolution}`
-If you don't have drawable folder(s), create some regarding the resolution you support.
+If you don't have drawable folder(s), create some regarding the resolutions you support.
 For example,
  - `./android/app/src/main/res/drawable-xhdpi`
  - `./android/app/src/main/res/drawable-xxhdpi`